Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.17/README.md

 #### Regras de negócio

 *Deadline can´t be in the past.
+*the doctor can change the deadline, the priority, and the description. the doctor cannot change the operation type nor the patient

 #### Partes interessadas

-*The interested parts in this US is the doctor and the pacient.
+*The interested parts in this US are the doctor and the pacient.

 #### Pré-condições